 (empathic, direct)

 I have never thought that you lost your perspective, old friend.
-Never.
-You know as well as I that no one can truly say who is the fool, and who, in their own good time, noble and divine.
+I know that you know as well as I that no one can truly say who is the fool, and who, in their own good time, noble and divine.

 GEORGE